 How Do I Register to Take a GACE Assessment?

 GACE assessments are given as computer-delivered tests at test centers throughout Georgia and many other locations.
 Once you have confirmed your eligibility and testing requirements, you can register online or by phone.
 See Registration, Test Centers, and Dates.

 How Can I Prepare for a Test?

-You can review the Study Companions, Test Familiarization Videos, Interactive Practice Tests, and other test prep materials to help get ready for the test.
+You can review the Study Companions, Tests at a Glance, Test Familiarization Videos, Interactive Practice Tests, and other test prep materials to help get ready for the test.
 You can also attend online webinars led by ETS-certified trainers that walk you through the different parts of the GACE assessments, inform you about available test preparation resources, and give you the opportunity to ask questions.
 See Test Preparation Resources.

 - Getting Ready to Test